Serdar Aziz: Fenerbahçe

 On 31 January 2019, Aziz transferred to another Süper Lig, club Fenerbahçe, for three and half years on free transfer.
 He made his debut in a 1–0 win over Göztepe on 8 February 2019.

 On 20 May 2022, he signed another three-year deal with the team.

 On 21 September 2023, he scored his first continental goal against Nordsjælland in UEFA Europa Conference League, Fenerbahçe won 3–1.

-On 8 July 2024, Aziz came to a mutual agreement with the coach Jose Mourinho and the club to be transferred to another club and left the camp.
+On 8 July 2024, Aziz came to a mutual agreement with Fenerbahçe coach Jose Mourinho and the club to be transferred to another club and left the camp.

 International career

 Aziz has played for Turkey at the U–16, U–17, U–18, U–19, and U–21 levels.
 Aziz was a part of the U–19 squad that competed at the 2009 UEFA European Under-19 Football Championship.

 Due to having some Kosovo origins, Aziz is eligible to play for the Kosovo soccer team, although he considers himself Turkish and expressed the view of playing for Turkey.

-He has received call-up from Macedonia national football team, however he rejected it, stating his desire to represent Turkey at the senior level.
+He has received call-ups from the Macedonia national team, however he rejected it, stating his desire to represent Turkey at the senior level.

-On 24 August 2007 he broke the leg of Norwegian player Mohammed Fellah in an U–19.

 He made his debut at senior level on 16 November against Kazakhstan and in that game he scored the third goal in a 3–1 win.